aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/databar-barcodes/_index.md

 {{< /highlight >}}

 ## **Compatibility with GS1 Components**
 Given that *DataBar Expanded* and *DataBar Expanded Stacked* symbologies, in theory, allow encoding any text, it may be required to ensure that encoded information is fully compatible with GS1 standards.
-To enable such controls, class [*DataBarParameters*]() provides the [*IsAllowOnlyGS1Encoding*]() property that is aimed to verify the compatibility of the input barcode text with GS Application Identifiers and throws an exception in case of any mismatch.
+To enable such controls, class [*DataBarParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/DataBarParameters) provides the *setAllowOnlyGS1Encoding* method that is aimed to verify the compatibility of the input barcode text with GS Application Identifiers and throws an exception in case of any mismatch.
 In addition, this property can be used to check the validity of input GTIN values for other *DataBar* standards.

 *DataBar Expanded* barcode image examples provided below have been created using the GS1 compatible and alternate encodings.